Jennifer Napier-Pearce: Salt Lake Tribune

 Napier-Pearce had recently left the Tribune and was two months into a new job at the Hinckley Institute of Politics when the new owner of the Tribune, Paul Huntsman contacted her, asking to "pick her brain about the paper's direction."
 She was soon announced as the editor, Huntsman's first hire.
 She was the first Mormon editor of the newspaper.

 She has been actively involved in the Tribune's move to become a non-profit.

+Salt Lake City Council

+After serving as communications director and advisor for Spencer Cox and later chief of staff for the George S. and Dolores Doré Eccles Foundation, she was appointed to the 4th district of the Salt Lake City Council by a coin toss.